muflone/gnome-appfolders-manager/README.md

 # Description

-From the *GNOME App Folders Manager* main window you can define your custom folders to group your applications by clicking the **Create folder** button on the header bar.
+From the *GNOME AppFolders Manager* main window you can define your custom folders to group your applications by clicking the **Create folder** button on the header bar.

 ![Main window](https://www.muflone.com/resources/gnome-appfolders-manager/archive/latest/english/main.png)